 - Easy Setup.
-Use your WEB browser from anywhere on the LAN or WLAN for configuration. - Configuration File Upload/Download.
-Save (download) the configuration data from the Wireless Router to your PC, and restore (upload) a previously-saved configuration file to the Wireless Router. - Remote Management.
-The Wireless Router can be managed from any PC on your LAN.
-And, if the Internet connection exists, it can also (optionally) be configured via the Internet. - Network Diagnostics.
-You can use the Wireless Router to perform a Ping or DNS lookup. - UPnP Support.
-UPnP (Universal Plug and Play) allows automatic discovery and configuration of the Wireless Router.
+Use your WEB browser from anywhere on the LAN for configuration. - Configuration File Upload/Download.
+Save (download) the configuration data from the Gigabit Ethernet Broadband Router to your PC, and restore (upload) a previously-saved configuration file to the Gigabit Ethernet Broadband Router. - Remote Management.
+The Gigabit Ethernet Broadband Router can be managed from any PC on your LAN.
+And, if the Internet connection exists, it can also (optionally) be configured via the Internet. - UPnP Support.
+UPnP (Universal Plug and Play) allows automatic discovery and configuration of the Gigabit Ethernet Broadband Router.
 UPnP is by supported by Windows ME, XP, or later.